Updated 18/02/2025

 2.

-For exposures to corporates, institutions and central governments and central banks, estimates of conversion factors shall be based on data over a minimum of five years, increasing by one year each year after implementation until a minimum of seven years is reached, for at least one data source.
-If the available observation period spans a longer period for any source, and the data is relevant, this longer period shall be used.
+For exposures to corporates, institutions, central governments and central banks, and regional governments, local authorities and public sector entities, estimates of conversion factors shall be based on data over a minimum of five years, increasing by one year each year after implementation until a minimum of seven years is reached, for at least one data source.
+If the available observation period spans a longer period for any source, and the data are relevant, that longer period shall be used.

 3.